 What I am referring to is the promise life makes that when we make more money we will be happy, that when we have more we will feel better about ourselves, and that when we live a life that society defines as successful, we will feel fulfilled.

 The problem is, as many researchers know, these promises aren’t true.
 Money, fame, the perfect body, the coveted position, academic success, or athletic prowess doesn’t guarantee happiness.
 Instead, even when we achieve these things we may still find ourselves is stuck, lost, and unhappy.

 One of the best things we can do is rethink and unlearn our thoughts and the behaviors that follow them.
-In her new book, Mentalligence: A New Psychology of Thinking, Kristin Lee – who is the lead faculty for Behavioral Science at Northeastern University – offers the science, practical advice, and step by step methods to help readers stop sleepwalking through life.
+In her new book, Mentalligence: A New Psychology of Thinking, Kristen Lee – who is the lead faculty for Behavioral Science at Northeastern University – offers the science, practical advice, and step by step methods to help readers stop sleepwalking through life.
 She provides insight that can help turn fake thinking into agile thinking, selfish actions into inclusive ones, hiding behaviors into healing behaviors, and false truths into those that bring genuine happiness and fulfillment.